engine3d-dev/engine3d-dev.github.io/README.md

 # engine3d-dev.github.io

-Organizational repository for documentation for TheAtlasEngine for any static information
+Documentatino website for TheAtlasEngine to provide information on guidelines and development environment setup.

 ## Instructions